 He can often be seen on the grounds and many guests have heard him giggling.

 Are you brave enough to spend a night at The Sagamore?

-Rolling Hills Asylum is a 19th-century poorhouse which has seen thousands of deaths.
+Rolling Hills Asylum is a 19th-century poorhouse that has seen thousands of deaths.
 In fact, it is estimated that 1700 bodies lie in unmarked graves on the premises.

 When it first opened in 1826 it was known as Genesee County Poor House where lunatics, paupers, and vagrants were put to work on the farm.